cgrundman/computed-tomography/README.md

 <em>Currently a work in progress, new sections will be added and reorganized on a rolling basis.</em>.

-## Starting Point

-sinogram_generator.m is the main file, start there.
-The sinogram iscreated by projection.m
+This Project has 5 sections, found in 5 folders from the main directory.

-## Section 1: Introduction
+## Section 1: MATLAB Introduction

-TBD
+Within this folder, one file containing a few exercises relevent to MATLAB can be found.
+This is not directly project related, but the code served as a great refresher.

 ## Section 2: Exercise 1